Pbao269/JGHC-code-challenge-mvp/ENV_SETUP.md

 ## Setting up `.env.local` file

-1. Create a new file named `.env.local` in the `frontend` directory
+1. Create a new file named `.env.local` in the project root directory
 2. Add the following content to the file:

 ```